 - institutional efforts with demonstrated success with a specific population of students

-- program effectiveness (scope and depth; broad participation among faculty and students, including demographic and disciplinary diversity; sustainability; institutionalized and/or adoption beyond the home campus)
+- program effectiveness (growth, scope and depth; broad participation among faculty and students, including demographic and disciplinary diversity; sustainability; institutionalized and/or adoption beyond the home campus)

 - administrative efficacy (efficient use of resources; increasing institutional commitment and support)

 - Evidence for quality of the undergraduate research being conducted, such as depth of student engagement, venues of dissemination of student-conducted work, and the quantity of work disseminated.